swing-research/PatternRecognition-jupyterbook/knowledge_modeling_and_likelihood_tests.md

 ax.set_xlabel('Number of rings')
 ```
 We can see in the plot that we have more males than females with smaller number of rings, and more
 females than males with bigger number of rings.
+The curve is 1 as long there are more males than females with the same
+number of rings.
+If the snail have more than $\approx$ 9 rings, then there are more females in than males within the group.

 ## A good but impractical rule